MrSpoony/grader/README.md

 * Functional Workstation (Internet, Monitor, Mouse, Keyboard, PC etc.)
 * GIT with a rather new version.
 * Newest version of NodeJS is installed and working.
+* WSL 1 or 2 installed

 #### Procedure

 1. The tester clones the git repository `git clone https://git.bbcag.ch/inf-bl/be/2021/wf/team-h/kimi-l-ffel/grader.git`
-3. The tester opens the project folder in the terminal (whereever npm is installed).
+3. The tester opens the project folder in the wsl.
 4. The tester runs `npm install --force` in the terminal.

 #### Expected result